OrionExplorer/dcpam/src/DCPAM_ETL/README.md

 Therefore every database listed above as available data source can also be used as DCPAM target database.

 ### Configuration
-For DCPAM ETL `etl_config.json` file is main configuration.
+For DCPAM ETL `etl_config.json` file is the main configuration.
 It defines:
 * DCPAM database.
 * Data sources.
 * Extract, Stage, Transform and Load process for each data source.